North West Surrey (UK Parliament constituency)

 North West Surrey was a county constituency in the county of Surrey.
 It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.

 The constituency was created for the February 1974 general election, and abolished for the 1997 general election.

-History

 Boundaries

 1974–1997: The Urban Districts of (1) Egham, and (2) Frimley and Camberley (and the Rural District of Bagshot).
 In later 1974 these became respectively: (1) the Borough of Runnymede wards of Egham, Englefield Green East, Englefield Green West, Hythe, Thorpe, and Virginia Water; (2) the Borough of Surrey Heath.